OpenIPC/interface/README.md

 This site is made using [Mithril.js](mithril.js.org) framework with intent to increase development process and further maintainability.
 The site is suituble for all screen resolutions and provide convenient modern user interface.
 However yor're welcome to point out to potential or explicit bugs if you happened to find ones.

 ### Running the site
-You can obtain local copy of the site und running it on your machine.
+You can obtain local copy of the site and running it on your machine.
 Just follow these steps:

 Be sure you have recent version of `yarn`, use `yarn --version`.
 If `yarn` is not installed on your system, install it by running `npm install --global yarn` and go on: